vapor/docs/4.0/docs/upgrading.md

 }
 ```

-Flat-maps that _do_ throw must return a future error.
+Flat-maps that _do_ throw must now instead return a future error.

 ```swift
 // Returning a future error.